codeinbox/codeinbox/README.md

 - Check Claude's transcript with `CTRL+r`
 - Try a manual trigger `echo '{"session_id":"test","transcript_path":"/tmp/test.md","message":"Test message"}' |  codeinbox hook claude notification`

-## Want another hook, tool or channel?
+## Want another hook, tool, or channel?

-If you'd like to see a different Claude hook, AI tool, or channel, please create an issue.
+Please create an issue if you'd like to see a different Claude hook, AI tool, or channel.